If you have an old debt, you may wonder if you still have to pay it? Can your creditors really take you to court after this long?

 This six-year period begins when the creditor has a cause of action – this is the point at which the creditor could go to court for the debt.

-If you are making the normal monthly payments to a debt, you can’t be taken to court for it.
+If you are making the normal minimum monthly payments to a debt, you can’t be taken to court for it.
 It is only when you have missed payments and the creditor can go to court that the 6-year period starts.

 Think of a timer that runs for 6 years – which can be reset